databrary/design/top_level.md

 ***
 ## Top Level Volume Metadata

-**Volumes can either be Studies and Datasets.
-Study metadata are derived from published papers and some of the metadata can be more automatically populated when a PI links to their paper.
-Dataset metadata are driven by raw data and content should be written by the PI or an approved proxy**
+**Volumes can either be studies or datasets.
+Study metadata can be derived from publications and some of the metadata can be automatically populated when a PI links to their publication.
+Dataset metadata are driven by raw data and content should be written by the PI or a proxy**
 ***
 # Datasets
 Datasets only include raw data, and the metadata should reflect that.